martechery/mcp-google-ads-ts/README.md

 - Set env vars to your Desktop-app OAuth client:
   - `GOOGLE_OAUTH_CLIENT_ID=...`
   - `GOOGLE_OAUTH_CLIENT_SECRET=...`
-- Run the tool action:
+- Prompt your LLM to run the tool action:
   - `manage_auth` with `{ "action": "oauth_login" }`
 - This will:
   - Prompt you to open a URL and enter a code.